 - The cost for the VA claim must be less than what it would be to complete a foreclosure

 As with any short sale, there are steps in the process that must be taken by the veteran.
 The first step in this process is to call VA Home Loan Centers at 888-573-4496.
 VA Home Loan Centers will connect you with a real estate agent who specializes in short sales, and who will officially list the home as being for sale.
-There is no charge whatsoever for this service, VAHLC provides short sale assistance to underwater veterans gratis.
+There is no out of pocket charge whatsoever for this service, VAHLC provides short sale assistance to underwater veterans gratis.
 The real estate agent should make it known that the sale of the home is contingent on both VA approval, and the house being sold at its current, fair market value.

 Once there is an offer, VA Home Loan Centers will contact the loss mitigation department and register the sale.